chalk-ai/chalk-java/README.md

 Create a client using the `ChalkClient.create()` method.
 The returned client gets its configuration:

 1. From environment variables
-2. From a ~/.chalk.yml file if neither (1) is not available
+2. From a ~/.chalk.yml file if (1) is not available

 ```java
 import chalk.ChalkClient;